xor9237/brazil_ecommerce/README.md

 plt.title('Total payment made for each month')
 ```
 ![](images/17.barchartfor3-1.png)
-Based on the bar graph,
+Based on the bar graph above,
 1. May is the month with the highest revenue but the revenue on July and Auguest are almost identical as May.
 2. Revenue drops in the early fall and stays relatively low through the winter then start to increase in the late winter and stays relatively high through spring and summer.
-Therefore, from early spring to the late summer is the best seasons to generate revenues.
+Therefore, from early spring to the late summer is the best seasons to generate revenues and from early autummn to the early winter is the worst season to generate revenue.